Templates & GuidesEmployee Life Cycle

 Administrative Procedures and Compliance

 Following the rules and procedures of the company is an important part of the employee orientation process.
 New hires need to fill out a lot of paperwork, such as tax forms like the W-4 and state tax forms, as well as the I-9 form to prove that they can work in the United States.
+Section 1 of the I-9 must be completed by the employee on or before their first day of work for pay, while Section 2 must be completed within three business days of the start date.

 It is also important to read and sign the employee handbook, which lists the company policies and procedures, such as benefits, pay, and how to handle administrative tasks.
-New employees must also go through safety training and job-specific technical training programs to make sure they have the skills and knowledge they need to do their jobs safely and well.
+New employees must also go through safety training and job specific technical training programs to make sure they have the skills and knowledge they need to do their jobs safely and well.

 Following company policies is very important, and new employees need to know what their duties and job responsibilities are.
 This makes sure that new employees are ready and on the same page with the company’s standards from the start.